ahmedmahmoudabuzaidd/Ansible/README.md

 4. **Run the playbook
    ansible-playbook -i inventory/web.yml playbooks/sonatype-nexus.yml --ask-become-pass

-'''
+'''bash

-Benefits Gained in My Project
+## Benefits Gained in My Project

 Automated Setup: Reduced the time to provision a Nexus instance from manual installation (~30–60 minutes) to a few minutes.